e271828e/Flight.jl/docs/notes/design/framework_design.md

 since frozen `g` has no Jacobian columns) and exact discrete-time linearization of the full loop (digital design on the exact discretized plant instead of continuous linearization + Tustin).

+**Recorded, not built (v0.20): declarative non-participation.** The uniform concrete-declaration rule leaves no schema spelling for "this face is frozen under differentiation": an opaque wrapper (an FMU, a C aerodynamic table) strips partials deliberately (`ForwardDiff.value`, §14.5) and shows up in Jacobians as silent zero rows; a stop-gradient coupling likewise; and no slot can be marked never-differentiable — an unseeded slot already *is* a held parameter, so such a marking would be pure protection, not semantics.
+If these ever earn schema visibility, the vocabulary is additive, no flag
+day: pinned-face declarations validated by the linearization surface (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), forbid-seeding slot markers rejected at surface resolution.
+Until a real consumer shows up, the sharp tool and the visible zero row suffice.

 ---